Answer-seizure ratio: Definition

 Busy signals and other call rejections by the telephone network count as call failures.
 However, the inclusion in the ASR accounting of some failed calls varies in practical applications.
 This makes the ASR highly dependent on end-user action.
 Low answer-seizure ratios may be caused by far-end switch congestion, not answering by called parties and busy destination circuits.

+An exceptionally good ASR score would be 60% or above.
+40% – 50% is considered acceptable.
+Anything below 40% is considered quite poor.